-Is the craft of implementing, managing and delivering IT services to meet the needs of a company.
-It ensures that the appropriate mix of people, processes and technologies is in place to create value.
+It is the craft of implementing, managing and delivering IT services to meet the needs of a company.
+It ensures that the appropriate mix of people, processes, and technologies is in place to create value.

 Think of every piece of technology you use in your workplace – your laptop, the applications installed on it, the printer your entire team has applications, or the ability to have your password reset after 15 times.
 These are all of the services provided by your IT services or IT Service Team.

-As technology becomes integral to almost every company, companies are looking for ways to integrate IT service into their overall business needs.
+As technology becomes integral to almost every company, companies are looking to integrate IT services into their overall business needs.
 ITSM helps companies build a structure around the life cycle of IT services, from creation to management and maintenance.

 What Does ITSM Do For Your Business?

 ITSM offers different business environment management standards to provide to IT services and customer service practices.
-It includes quality management, software engineering, change management, information security management as well as popular management framework standards such as ISO 9000, ITIL and ISO / IEC.
+It includes quality management, software engineering, change management, information security management, and popular management framework standards such as ISO 9000, ITIL, and ISO / IEC.

 Benefits of efficient ITSM processes

-Regardless of the size of the enterprise IT service management is any organization involved in any way on. managed ITSM ensures that incidents, service requests, problems, changes, and IT resources, and other aspects of IT services optimized.
+Regardless of the size of the enterprise IT service management is an organization involved in any way.
+ITSM ensures that incidents, service requests, problems, changes, IT resources, and other aspects of IT services are optimized.